ronchi/anagram-toxic/README.md

 History:
 1. 2018/01/10 - Inaugural meeting in New York City.
 Exchanged email addresses with the various team members.
 2. 2018/01/11 - Created the GitHub site for the project.
+3. 2018/02/07 - Added Orange3 workflows for each of the six topics.